FazilaImanisa/FazilaImanisa/README.md

 ### Hey, Traveler. <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Welcome to my corner of the internet.

-I’m Jila — I write code, chase ideas, and occasionally get lost in debugging loops that turn into discoveries.
+I’m Jila, I write code, chase ideas, and occasionally get lost in debugging loops that turn into discoveries.

 I like building things that look simple but carry a lot of thought underneath.
 Sometimes they work perfectly.
 Sometimes they don’t.
 Either way, I learn.
 Open-source is where I test ideas, learn from others, and leave small traces of what I’ve figured out along the way.

 ### ✉️ Reach Out:
 - Email me: [here](mailto:fazilaimanisabusiness@gmail.com)